Ippolito de' Medici: Biography

 On 12 August 1529, Cardinal Ippolito de' Medici was one of the three Cardinal Legates who met Holy Roman Emperor Charles V at Genoa with the purpose of conducting him in state to his coronation as Emperor in Bologna.
 In Bologna, he participated in the ceremonies of the coronation.

 On 15 February 1530, Pope Clement granted Cardinal Ippolito a ⅓ share in the annual papal income from the town and territory of Chiusi for his lifetime.

 Ippolito was sent to Hungary in the spring of 1532 as Papal Legate, departing from Rome on 8 July, according to the diaries of the Italian literatus Pietro Aretino.
 He was in Regensburg by 12 August.
 There he demonstrated a talent for soldiering, leading 8000 Hungarian soldiers against the Ottoman Turks, though the Sultan Suleiman the Magnificent was unwilling to move forward so late in the season, and the Emperor Charles V only had sufficient forces for defense, not offence.
 When the Emperor returned to Italy early in the next year, Cardinal Ippolito followed him.

 On 3 July 1532, Cardinal Ippolito was named Vice-Chancellor of the Holy Roman Church, the most lucrative office in the Roman Curia.
 Along with that post he was transferred to the Titular church of San Lorenzo in Damaso.

 He was a friend to, and possibly had a liaison with, Giulia Gonzaga, the Countess of Fondi.
 He loved Catherine de' Medici, but they never married.
 Alessandro de' Medici once caught him and Catherine de' Medici in a private embrace.
 However, when he was sent away as a Cardinal, they weren't allowed to see each other any longer.
 Some theories suggest that the reason Clement made Ippolito Cardinal was to keep him and Catherine de' Medici apart.
 By 24 April 1531, Catherine had been promised to Henry, the son of King Francis I of France, in a draft contract of marriage.
-Catherine was 11, and Cardinal Ippolito was 21.
+Catherine was 12, and Cardinal Ippolito was 20.

 Ippolito's cousin, Pope Clement, died on 25 September 1534.
 The Conclave elected Cardinal Alessandro Farnese on 12 October and he chose the name Paul III.
 In 1535, free of his cousin's influence, Cardinal Ippolito acted as Florentine ambassador to Emperor Charles V, happily conveying complaints against the administration of Alessandro de' Medici.
 Suffering from a low-grade fever for eight days, Ippolito died from malaria in Itri, in southern Lazio, although there were rumors that he had been poisoned either by Alessandro de' Medici, whose abuses he was intending to denounce, or by Pope Paul III, who aimed to acquire Ippolito's lucrative benefices for his own nephews.

-During the Renaissance, the Medici developed a large menagerie with human zoo in the Vatican.
+During the Renaissance, the Medici developed a large menagerie with human zoo in Rome.
 In the 16th century, Cardinal Ippolito de' Medici had a collection of people of different races as well as exotic animals.
 He is reported as having a troupe of so-called Savages, speaking over twenty languages; there were also Moors, Tartars, Indians, Turks and Africans.